Forebears: Bessie Smith, The Empress Of The Blues

 This essay is one in a series celebrating women whose major contributions in recording occurred before the time frame of NPR Music's list of 150 Greatest Albums Made By Women.

-She was big and brown and built high off the ground — "a hell of a woman," men called her, but most women said she was rough.
+She was big and brown and built high off the ground — "a hell of a woman," men called her, but most women said she was "rough."
 And while there were other blues singers in the first half of the 20th century — some who shared her surname — none could be mistaken for Bessie Smith.
 Not Mamie Smith or Clara or Trixie or Ruby or Laura.

 None of the others could sing with her combination of field holler and Jazz Age sophistication.
 None could throw her voice from the stage — without a microphone — and make a balcony seat feel like the front row.
 None made such an artistic impression on her contemporaries in jazz, or her disciples in rock 'n' roll.
 That's because she was the "Empress of the Blues" — and empress is, by definition, a solo gig.